rudidude86/gura-lang.github.io/documents/Iterator-List-Operation.md

     tbl[1, 3, 5] = ['1', '3', '5']
     // tbl is ['zero', '1', 'two', '3', 'four', '5', 'six', 'seven']

-If the assigned value is a scholar, the same value is stored at the positions.
+If the assigned value is a scalar, the same value is stored at the positions.

     tbl = ['zero', 'one', 'two', 'three', 'four', 'five', 'six', 'seven'] tbl[1, 3, 5] = '1'